-Due to its proximity to Lovina beach, tourists and locals alike find their way to this, waterfall albeit for different reasons.
-While the tourists are interested in making pleasant memories of their stay in Bali, a few locals are bent on selling their wares to the crowds that are drawn here.
+Due to its proximity to Lovina beach, tourists and locals alike find their way to this waterfall for different reasons.
+While the tourists are interested in making pleasant memories of their stay in Bali, a few locals are bent on selling their wares to the crowd drawn here.
 As with many places in Bali, they can be a tad overbearing.

 Finding your way to the waterfall entails getting to Cempaga village.
 You will have to trek for some minutes to get to the site.
 Compared to the Carat, getting to the SingSing Waterfall is a breeze.

-A rather unfamiliar waterfall in the North of Bali, Jembong waterfall with its crystal-clear water is hidden away in the Ambengan village of the Sukasada district.
-Although relatively close to the Bedugul tourist attraction, (just 15km away) it’s not usually swarming with a lot of visitors.
-In fact, it’s rather unpopular when compared to Sekumpul, Gitgit waterfall or Niagra waterfall.
+A rather unfamiliar waterfall in the North of Bali, Jembong waterfall, with its crystal-clear water, is hidden away in the Ambengan village of the Sukasada district.
+Although relatively close to the Bedugul tourist attraction (just 15km away), it’s not usually swarming with many visitors.
+In fact, it’s rather unpopular when compared to Sekumpul, Gitgit waterfall, or Niagra waterfall.

 If you are a lover of chocolate, you’ll be impressed with the serene environment where Jembong waterfall is located.
-The surrounding chocolate plantation, the tropical trees and the ease of access to this waterfall make it a good route for a beautiful hiking experience.
+The surrounding chocolate plantation, the tropical trees, and the easy access to this waterfall make it a good route for a beautiful hiking experience.

-When you get to Jembong waterfall, what will probably intrigue you the most is the way it flows.
-Unlike the typical waterfall which is perpendicular and makes thundering sounds, Jembong flows on a slope of 75-degrees.
+When you get to Jembong waterfall, the way it flows will probably intrigue you the most.
+Unlike the typical waterfall, which is perpendicular and makes thundering sounds, Jembong flows on a slope of 75 degrees.
 This makes the water sound rather soothing, so you can have a more peaceful and relaxing stay and be one with nature.

-If you are a lover of nature, you’ll be intrigued by the extra perk of visiting the Pengempu waterfall – a cave.
+If you are a nature lover, you’ll be intrigued by the extra perk of visiting the Pengempu waterfall – a cave.
 In the parking area, there is a 30-meter deep cave.
 Visitors can explore this feature before or after enjoying the cool waters of the Pengempu falls.